-The Company's financial instruments consist of cash and cash equivalents, short-term receivables, trade payables, debt instruments and an interest rate swap.
+The Company's financial instruments consist of cash and cash equivalents, short-term receivables, trade payables, debt instruments and interest rate swaps.
 Due to their short-term nature, the carrying values of cash and cash equivalents, short-term receivables and trade payables approximate current fair value at each balance sheet date.
-The Company had \$275.0 million in borrowings under the senior credit facility (as discussed in Note 5) at December 31, 2016, and \$150.0 million in borrowings as of December 26, 2015.
-Based on current market interest rates (Level 2 inputs), the carrying value of our borrowings under the senior credit facility approximates fair value for each period reported.
-The fair value of the Company's interest rate swap is determined based on the present value of expected future cash flows using forward rate curves (a Level 2 input).
-As described in further detail in Note 6, the fair value of the interest rate swap, excluding accrued interest, is a \$2.8 million asset at December 31, 2016.
-The interest rate swap did not have a fair value at December 26, 2015, as it was not in place at that date as described in Note 6.
+The Company had \$427.5 million in borrowings under our debt facilities (as discussed in Note 5) at December 30, 2017, and \$275.0 million in borrowings as of December 31, 2016.
+Based on current market interest rates (Level 2 inputs), the carrying value of our borrowings under our debt facilities approximates fair value for each period reported.
+The fair value of the Company's interest rate swaps is determined based on the present value of expected future cash flows using forward rate curves (a Level 2 input).
+As described in further detail in Note 6, the fair value of the interest rate swaps, excluding accrued interest, was a \$5.2 million asset at December 30, 2017, and was a \$2.8 million asset at December 31, 2016.